Halimat20/hello-world/README.md

 Hello there!

-My name is halimat, I love chocolate and i am really bad at spelling anything.
+My name is halimat, I love chocolate and i am really bad at spelling.